isaacbernat/presentations/optimise/final.md

 - do so in bulk (128 entries at a time)
 - reading/writing on a shared memory buffer simultaneously for a smaller memory footprint.

 ???
 Just for fun I created a "13 plus" version (named 1337), which is the code for 13.cpp with more optimisations, to see how far it went.
 Well, it goes **from 0.05 seconds to 0.02** .
 But is really "no code faster than no code"? hello_world.py is already 0.02s!
-Many of the optimisations I wrote are not achievable in Python... and really the obtained final speedup is not that big, so at this point one can think... is it really worth it?
+Many of the optimisations I wrote are not applicable in Python... and really the obtained final speedup is not that big, so at this point one can think... is it really worth it?
 To name a few, these are the optimisations (see list above).

 My friend Matte here coded another version (9001.cpp) using a completely different paradigm which is about as fast but much less hacky.
 Feel free to review it as well.

-Many other interesting techniques that could be further applied
+Many other interesting techniques that could potentially be further applied
 - threads (for calculations too, splitting a big task)
 - branch predictions (especially important on pipeline processors)
 - conditional move (both computed, but hit rate independent)